Miller House (Columbus, Indiana): Modifications

 Changes to the landscape over the years included replacing hedges, trees, and other dying or damaged plants.
 In 1960, the Columbus government gave Miller permission to install an outdoor swimming pool outside the house, which was completed in 1963.
-Kiley proposed planting a small garden in the forest near the river, though this was rejected.
+Kiley proposed planting a small garden in the forest near the river, though the family rejected the plans.
 On at least two occasions, the western allée was entirely replanted.
 The first time was within two decades of the house's completion, as the soil was so densely compacted that none of the root balls planted there had actually grown into trees.
 The western allée was replanted again in 1999 after some of the redbuds died.
 Other landscape modifications included the addition of a greenhouse–office and the removal of a tennis court.
 The hedges near the adult garden were removed, to Kiley's dismay.
 Overall, the changes mostly conformed to Kiley's master plan.